evidencebp/general/README.md

 ```

-To collect the data, follow instrctions in queries/main.sql
+To collect the data, follow instructions in queries/main.sql

 See here the [linguistic commit classification](https://github.com/evidencebp/commit-classification)